-These two maps show two starkly different countries.
+These two maps show the two starkly different countries that emerged from the latest U.S. presidential elections in November 2016.
 Trumpistan looks like a swiss-cheese version of America, but it is still yuuuge, and you can get around most of it without getting your feet wet.
 The bits left out form Clintonesia, a far-flung collection dry land, in some parts organised into island chains, but often stuck in the middle of nowhere, many days' sail from likeminded places.

 The U.S. professes to be one country, but each divisive presidential election gives map cartoonists ammunition to the contrary.
 After the 2004 re-election of George W. Bush, the Jesusland map meme captured the mood of exasperation on the losing side (see #3).
 The Democrat-leaning states were shown as having merged with Canada, leaving the Republican-voting states, a gigantic contiguous area (except for Alaska), free to go it alone as a Christian fundamentalist state.

 At state-level, the presidential election maps for 2004 and 2016 aren't that different: just add Colorado and New Mexico to the Democratic column, and Iowa, Wisconsin, Michigan and Pennsylvania to the Republican camp.
 To oversimplify: the West Coast and the Northeast remain solidly blue, the rest in between is mainly red.